vishal-raj15/hackathon_project/README.md

 the map would show the (nearest route amoung markers and information about power stations( which is not yet implemented)) , there is a booking button for booking for get his/her electric car fully charged.

-YOU CAN THE prototype WEBSITE :
+YOU CAN VISIT THE prototype WEBSITE :

 https://beginners.herokuapp.com/mapnav/first/